Ravi180400/Tableau_Data_Analyst/2_Atliq_hardware_sales_insights/README.md

 Atliq Hardware Company Dashboard

-This project features an interactive dashboard designed to provide comprehensive insights into Atliq Hardware Company's financial performance.
+1.This project features an interactive dashboard designed to provide comprehensive insights into Atliq Hardware Company's financial performance.
 The dashboard includes two main analysis modules:

-Revenue Analysis: This module offers detailed visualizations of the company's revenue streams, trends, and distribution.
+2.Revenue Analysis: This module offers detailed visualizations of the company's revenue streams, trends, and distribution.
 It helps stakeholders understand revenue performance over time, identify high-performing products or regions, and assess the impact of various business strategies.

 Profit Analysis: This section focuses on profitability metrics, including gross profit, net profit, and profit margins.
 It provides a clear view of profit trends, cost structures, and profitability across different segments.
 The analysis helps in evaluating the efficiency of operations and identifying areas for improvement.